Einenlum/edicon/README.md

 | ---        | ---        | ---                    | ---                | ---                    | ---               |
 | INI config | `ini`      |                        | :heavy_check_mark: | :heavy_check_mark:     | _missing_         |
 | PHP Ini    | `php`      | Just an alias to `ini` | :heavy_check_mark: | :heavy_check_mark:     | _missing_         |

+## Misc

+- Why not use a parser like [go-ini](https://github.com/go-ini/ini)?

+Because I want to keep the original formatting of the file.
+If I use a parser I would lose comments, empty lines, etc.